-“So, Fiona,” Heston said, pulling the pen from his pocket, “I know this is uncomfortable for you.
-Your mother didn’t like using hypnosis casually, but I think you’d agree that your condition warrants a bit of an extreme approach.
+“So, Fiona,” Heston said, “I know this is uncomfortable for you.
+As you’re aware, hypnosis isn’t a treatment that should be used casually.
+A single suggestion on my part–intentional or otherwise–can have consequences that will follow you for the rest of your life.
+At this point, however, you no doubtedly agree that your condition warrants a bit of an extreme approach.
 Since you know how this works, I can go ahead and begin.
 That is, if you’re feeling up to it.”

 “Are you sure you don’t need my history?”

-She fixed her gaze on the pen.
 As she began to focus, he placed two fingers behind it, moving them slowly toward her eyes.
 “Now,” he said, “as you listen to my voice, you begin to sink into a state of relaxation.”
 She began to feel peaceful.
 Her muscles began to lose their tension, and her heartbeat began to slow.
-Something about it felt strange, as if she and Heston were the only ones in the room.
-She could still hear his voice echoing in her mind.
+Something about it felt strange, as if she was only one in the room, like everyone and everything else was slipping away.
+Despite this, she could still hear his voice.

 “Yes,” she said.
 “There’s a tree.
 I know this tree.
 I feel like I’ve seen it many times, but I can’t place where.
-It seems like it’s calling for me… I want to touch it.”
+I want to touch it.”

 “Do that for me, and tell me what happens.”